everx-labs/ever-sdk/README.md

 The best way to build client libraries is to use build scripts from this repo.

-**Note**: The scripts are written in JavaScript so you have to install Node.js (v.10 or newer) to run them.
+**Note**: The scripts are written in JavaScript, so you have to install Node.js (v.10 or newer) to run them.
 Also make sure you have the latest version of Rust installed.

 To build a binary for a specific target (or binding), navigate to the relevant folder and run `node build.js`.

 The resulting binaries are placed to `bin` folder in the gz-compressed format.

 Note that the build script generates binaries compatible with the platform used to run the script.
-For example, if you run it on Mac OS, you get binaries targeted at Darwin (macOS) platform.
+For example, if you run it on macOS, you get binaries targeted at Darwin (macOS) platform.

 **Note**: You need latest version of rust.
 Upgrade it with `rustup update` command.
 Check version with `rustc --version`, it should be above or equal to `1.47.0`.